Effective Field Theory for Leptoquarks: Heavy-Particle Effective Theory

-In our frame work of describing the decays of leptoquarks into SM particles we are integrating out the heavy degrees of freedom around the scale of the leptoquark mass.
-This restricts the interactions of these heavy particles only through soft momentum transfer $k\sim M(\lambda^2,\lambda^2,\lambda^2)$ such that the leptoquarks would still remain on shell via such interactions.
-The four momentum of such a particle with mass $M$ can be written:
+In our framework of describing the decays of heavy leptoquarks into light SM particles, we are integrating out hard quantum fluctuations at the scale of the leptoquark mass $M$.
+This restricts the interactions of the heavy particles in the low-energy EFT to soft momentum transfer, $|k^\mu|\ll M$, such that the heavy particle remains close to its mass shell under such interactions.
+The 4-momentum of a heavy particle with mass $M$ can be written as

+where $v^\mu$ is a time-like reference vector (with $v^2=1$), which is identified with the 4-velocity of the heavy particle, and $k^\mu$ is referred to as the ``residual momentum''.
+In the rest frame of the heavy particle we have $v^\mu=(1,0,0,0)$.